It is an antidepressant that works by restoring the balance of natural chemicals (neurotransmitters) in the brain.

-It is also possible that symptoms appear such as mood or behavior changes, anxiety pictures, panic attacks , insomnia problems, impulsivity, irritability, agitation, hostility, aggression, restlessness.
+It is also possible that symptoms appear such as mood or behavior changes, anxiety pictures, panic attacks, insomnia problems, impulsivity, irritability, agitation, hostility, aggression, and restlessness.

-Mental or physical hyperactivity, increased depression, or suicidal thoughts or hurting yourself.
+Mental or physical hyperactivity increases depression, suicidal thoughts, or hurting yourself.

 Warnings and contraindications

-If it is necessary to administer it, you should have regular control, at least during the first 12 weeks of treatment.
+If it is necessary to administer it, you should have regular control during the first 12 weeks of treatment.

 Close family members or caregivers should be alert to changes in mood or any new symptoms that appear during treatment administration.